 About

-Her choreographic practice is much about the interplay of choreography and the practice of improvisation, how they work together in terms of making material, crafting and performance.
+My choreographic practice is much about the interplay of choreography and the practice of improvisation, how they work together in terms of making material, crafting and performance

-She completed the 4 year practitioner training in the Feldenkrais method and currently practices in London.
-Based on her own personal experience she is interested in the beneficial impact of the Feldenkrais method for dancers both in terms of technique, injury prevention, reduction of stress, and the heightening of attention and awareness in movement.
+I completed the 4 year practitioner training in the Feldenkrais method and currently practice in London.
+Based on my positive personal experiences I’m interested in the beneficial impact of the Feldenkrais method for dancers both in terms of technique, injury prevention, reduction of stress, and the heightening of attention, enjoyment and awareness in movement.
+Recently I’ve managed to avoid having a hip replacement which was advised by a surgeon in 2021.
+In 2025, I’m dancing, walking and sleeping pain free - using the Feldenkrais Method and my other movement explorations!

-training in contemporary dance at the Laban Centre and De Montfort University
+training in contemporary dance at the Laban Centre and De Montfort University, MRes: studying improvisational process for Performance at the University of Roehampton

 synthesising and always questioning my practice of improvisation and how it relates to choreographing